oleksiivinogradov/youbank-doc/openBeSea-NFT-auction/openBeSea-how-to-whitelist-nft-contract.md

 You need to check whether your contract has already been whitelisted or not.
 There are two contracts where you can do this:

 1. [0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825](https://bscscan.com/address/0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825#readContract)
++
 Use the **contractsNFTWhitelisted** (#12) function:
++
 ![contracts-nft-whitelisted](./../media-assets/contracts-nft-whitelisted.png)
++
 This function shows an array of all the whitelisted NFT contracts.
-If your contract address is in this list, you can skip the whitelisting step and switch to [putting up an NFT token to auction](./openBeSea-NFT-how-to-create-auction.md).
-If you cannot find your contract in the list, please read below on [how to whitelist the NFT contract](#whitelist-the-nft-contract).
+If NFT contract address is in this list, you can skip the whitelisting step and switch to [putting up an NFT token to auction](./openBeSea-NFT-how-to-create-auction.md).
++
+If you cannot find NFT contract address in the list, please read below on [how to whitelist the NFT contract](#whitelist-the-nft-contract).
++
 2. [0x1c2b69833967500042d476B1149D4074B59c1A17](https://bscscan.com/address/0x1c2b69833967500042d476B1149D4074B59c1A17#readContract)
++
 Use the **isContractNFTWhitelisted** function (#7).
 Put the NFT contract address you want to check in the **_contractNFT (address)** field.
++
 ![is-whitelisted](./../media-assets/is-whitelisted.png)
++
 The results should be like shown below:
++
 ![is-whitelisted-example](./../media-assets/is-whitelisted-example.png)

 ## Whitelist the NFT contract